neuromorphic-paris/minihummus/README.md

 ![minihummus](minihummus.png)

-minihummus is a simple implementation of a spiking neural network (SNN) for educational purposes.
+Minihummus is an educational tool designed to be a very simple introduction to spiking neural networks.
+For this purpose, we try to keep the code as clear as possible by avoiding any optimization tricks.

-This implementation is meant to be a starting point in understanding how SNNs work, so we try to avoid any complex optimization tricks for the sake of clarity.
-We recommend using other simulators for real experiments.
+Single-layer feedforward networks for current-based leaky integrate and fire (LIF) neurons are supported at the moment.

 ## Install
 ```